tianpeiyang/tianpeiyang.github.io/_pages/cv.md

 Awards
 ======
 * PDFA travel award at University of Alberta, 2022.
-* Honored as Outstanding Doctoral Dissertation Award of CCF CMAS, 2022.
+* Honored as Outstanding Doctoral Dissertation Award of CCFAI CMAS, 2022.
 * Honored as Outstanding Doctoral Dissertation Award of Tianjin University, 2021.
 * National Scholarship, 2020.
 * Chuxin Scholarship of Tianjin University, 2017.